OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

       - Include the threats regarding train/test data leak if the data is sensitive

     Else, if you don’t train or finetune the model:
-      - ignore the development-time threats, with the exception of supply chain management: make sure the model you obtain is not manipulated, and genuine.
+      - Ignore the development-time threats, with the exception of supply chain management: make sure the model you obtain is not manipulated, and genuine
-      - ignore the confidentiality of train data threats
+      - Ignore the confidentiality of train data threats
-      - ignore the confidentiality of model IP threats
+      - Ignore the confidentiality of model IP threats
-      - ignore the data poisoning threat
+      - Ignore the data poisoning threat
-      - ignore development-time controls (e.g. filtering sensitive training data)
+      - Ignore development-time controls (e.g. filtering sensitive training data)

     These are the responsbilities of the model maker, but be aware you may be effected by the unwanted results.
 The maker may take the blame for any issue, which would take care of confidentiality issues, but you would suffer effectively from any manipulated model behaviour.